civican/legisinfo/44-1/bills/S-8/bill_text.md

 ### Section 42.1

-  **(1)** The Minister may, on application by a foreign national, declare that the matters referred to in section 34, **paragraph** 35(1)(b) and subsection 37(1) do not constitute inadmissibility in respect of the foreign national if they satisfy the Minister that it is not contrary to the national interest.
+  **(1)** The Minister may, on application by a foreign national, declare that the matters referred to in section 34, paragraph 35(1)(b) and subsection 37(1) do not constitute inadmissibility in respect of the foreign national if they satisfy the Minister that it is not contrary to the national interest.

-  **(2)** The Minister may, on the Minister's own initiative, declare that the matters referred to in section 34, **paragraph** 35(1)(b) and subsection 37(1) do not constitute inadmissibility in respect of a foreign national if the Minister is satisfied that it is not contrary to the national interest.
+  **(2)** The Minister may, on the Minister's own initiative, declare that the matters referred to in section 34, paragraph 35(1)(b) and subsection 37(1) do not constitute inadmissibility in respect of a foreign national if the Minister is satisfied that it is not contrary to the national interest.

 ### Section 9

 Paragraph 55(3)(b) of the Act is replaced by the following:

-has reasonable grounds to suspect that the permanent resident or the foreign national is inadmissible on grounds of security, violating human or international rights, **sanctions**, serious criminality, criminality or organized criminality.
+has reasonable grounds to suspect that the permanent resident or the foreign national is inadmissible on grounds of security, violating human or international rights, sanctions, serious criminality, criminality or organized criminality.

 ### Section 10

 Paragraph 58(1)(c) of the Act is replaced by the following:

-the Minister is taking necessary steps to inquire into a reasonable suspicion that they are inadmissible on grounds of security, violating human or international rights, **sanctions**, serious criminality, criminality or organized criminality;
+the Minister is taking necessary steps to inquire into a reasonable suspicion that they are inadmissible on grounds of security, violating human or international rights, sanctions, serious criminality, criminality or organized criminality;

 ### Section 11